Loading...

 Getting there

-The Venetian sits in Minnesota.
+The Venetian sits in Maple Grove, Minnesota.
 Resort parking is usually free for overnight guests and ranges from $10–25 for day visitors.
 If you're a day visitor, ask the front desk about validating parking at the spa or restaurant — sometimes that's faster than the standard exit.

 Who it's best for